Resend Email Marketing

 - Mailrith is not Resend and does not replace Resend sending limits or account rules.

-- Mailrith can use Resend as the connected delivery provider for marketing email.
+- Mailrith can use Resend as the connected email delivery service for marketing email.

 - Mailrith can use Resend as a delivery connection while Mailrith handles subscribers, forms, broadcasts, sequences, automations, and reports.

-- Mailrith adds subscriber management, forms, landing pages, broadcasts, sequences, automations, and reporting around the provider.
+- Mailrith adds subscriber management, forms, landing pages, broadcasts, sequences, automations, and reporting around the email delivery service.

 - Deliverability still depends on authentication, list quality, content, sending pace, and recipient behavior.